 in the same situation.
 But we like to use the future perfect to make the time an easy number.

 - I've lived here for 11 months and three weeks.
 (This is correct, but the time is not an easy number.)

 - On Tuesday, I will have lived here for one year.
 (A much easier number.)

 2: We use the future perfect with a future time word, (and often with 'by') to talk about an action that will finish before a certain time in the future, but we don't know exactly when.

 Try some exercises about the future perfect here.

 - By 10 o'clock, I will have finished my homework. (= I will finish my homework some time before 10, but we don't know exactly when.)

 - By the time I'm sixty, I will have retired. (= I will retire sometime before I'm sixty.
-We don't know exactly when, but definitely before my sixtieth birthday)
+Maybe when I'm fifty-nine, maybe when I'm fifty-two.)